How trauma happens

 Treatment options

 There are many different treatment options that can help you manage and overcome the impact of trauma.
-For example, Trauma-Focused Cognitive Behavioural Therapy (CBT) or Eye Movement Desensitisation and Reprocessing Therapy (EMDR) can be highly effective psychological treatments for trauma.
+Talking to your GP or another trusted person about what you are experiencing can be a good place to start.

 Updated